 Expiration Policy: Administrators can set passwords to expire after a specified number of days.

-Implementation: Upon activation, users will need to reset their passwords at their next login, initiating the expiration countdown.
+Implementation: Upon activation, users must reset their passwords at their next login, initiating the expiration countdown.

-5.4 Non-Matching Passwords
+Non-Matching Passwords

 Historical Password Check: Users can be required to create passwords that do not match any of their previous passwords up to a specified number.